bogdan2ko/Mysite/README.md

     }
 }

-6.Run migrations to create necessary tables in the database: python manage.py migrate 7.Start the local server: python manage.py runserver 8.After that, you can open a web browser and navigate to http://localhost:8000 to see MySite in action.
+6. Run migrations to create necessary tables in the database: python manage.py migrate
+7. Start the local server: python manage.py runserver
+8. After that, you can open a web browser and navigate to http://localhost:8000 to see MySite in action.